PhD in Geography

 Final Oral Examination

-The completed dissertation must be defended before the Dissertation Committee.
-Any changes made to the Dissertation Committee must be approved by the department prior to the examination.
+The completed dissertation is defended before the Dissertation Committee.
 Individual copies of the dissertation must be given at least two weeks before the exam to all committee members.
-The oral examination is on matters relevant to the dissertation and its relation to the discipline of geography.
-Any University faculty member may attend and participate in the examination.

-During the course of the program, students are expected to give at least one colloquium presentation before the department to demonstrate progress in their research objective
+During the course of the program, students are expected to give yearly presentations before the department to demonstrate progress in their research objectives.

 For detailed timelines and further information, students are encouraged to read documents found under the Resources button on our home page.